-IS THAT ART ESCHER STYLE OR ABSTRACT?
+IS THAT TESSELLATION ART ESCHER STYLE OR ALHAMBRA?

-The Two Kinds of Tessellation
+The Two Kinds of Tessellation Art

 The earliest tessellations were simple stone floors, walls, path,s and brick walls.

-In Roman times, tessellations often made pictures, but the pictures were made of colored simple square tiles.
+In Roman times, tessellations often made pictures, but the pictures were made of small colored simple square tiles.
 The pictures were large groups of square colored tiles which, when viewed together, looked like a big bull or battlefield or orchard, and so on.
 Your computer screen is a little like that.
 Look at it very closely, and you'll see that the picture on your computer screen is a big picture made from tiny square or rectangular things called "pixels".
-Those Roman things were neither Escher nor Abstract style.
+Those Roman tessellations were neither Escher nor Abstract style.

 That first kind is often called Escher-style tessellation, or "representational art" tessellation.
 In that kind of tessellation, each "tile"-- each repeating shape-- looks like a real thing.
 Escher didn't invent that kind, but he did reinvent it and popularized it in Western culture.